ajanach/comparison-of-orchestration-systems-for-microservices-applications/README.md

     ```bash
     cp terraform.tfvars.example terraform.tfvars
     ```
-   **NOTE:** Edit the terraform.tfvars file with the correct credentials for your Terraform service provider on Azure.
+   **NOTE:** The terraform.tfvars file should be edited with the correct credentials for the Terraform service provider on Azure.

 4. Initialize Terraform:
     ```bash